-recognize that arbitration clauses and agreements are, at their essence, contracts governed by legal principles governing all contracts in New Jersey.
-We address those elements in Chapter 2, Section 2-5, below.
+In the remainder of this section, the authors explore the statutory authority for contractual arbitration, the nature of contracts subject to arbitration (or not), and the choices parties may make in drafting their agreements.
+However, it is also important to recognize that arbitration clauses and agreements are, at their essence, contracts governed by legal principles governing all contracts in New Jersey.
+The authors address those elements in Chapter 2, Section 2-5, below.

-1-5:1 The Principal Authorizing Statutes
+1-5:1 Principal Authorizing Statutes